tophefo/IpCamera/README.md

 ```

 events.log By default Openhab will log all image updates as an event into a file called events.log, this file can quickly grow if you have multiple cameras all updating pictures every second.
-To reduce this if you do not want to switch to only updating the image on EVENTS like motion alarms, you then only have 1 option and that is to turn off all events.
-Openhab does not allow filtering at a binding level due to the log being a pure output from the event bus.
-To disable use this command in Karaf.
+To reduce this if you do not want to switch to only updating the image on EVENTS like motion alarms, you then have 2 options.
+One is to turn off all events, the other is to filter the events before they reach the log file.
+Openhab does not allow normal filtering at a binding level due to the log being a pure output from the event bus.

+To disable the event.log use this command in Karaf.

 ```